aleszoulek/supervisor-wildcards/README.rst

 Adds ``mstop``, ``mstart`` and ``mrestart`` commands to Supervisor_.
 Those commands works exacatly the same way as ``stop``, ``start`` and ``restart`` respectively, except they support process name wildcarding.

 In some usecases you can use groups support in Supervisor_, but it doesn't allow you to have one process in multiple groups.
-That's when wildcarding can be realy useful.
+That's when wildcarding can be really useful.

 Example
 =======